Crypto Lending Regulation

 In the UK, crypto exchanges have to register under the U.K. Financial Conduct Authority (FCA).
 Additionally, these exchanges cannot offer crypto derivatives trading to investors.
 There are no specific guidelines for crypto lending firms in Europe and the United Kingdom.

 Cryptocurrencies are considered legal property in Australia.
 Exchanges and other crypto-based platforms in this country must register their activities with the Australian Transaction Reports and Analysis Centre (AUSTRAC).
-These platforms are also required to meet specific Anti Money Laundry laws.
+These platforms are also required to meet specific anti-money laundering laws.
 Currently, Australia does not have any crypto lending laws.

 The Financial Supervisory Service (FSS) is responsible for overseeing the activities of crypto exchanges in South Korea.
 This financial regulator also ensures that crypto-based platforms comply with strict CFT/AML laws.

-Crypto exchanges based in this country are also required to register under the Korea Financial Intelligence Unit (KFIU).
+Crypto exchanges based in this country are also required to register with the Korea Financial Intelligence Unit (KFIU).
 This agency operates under the Financial Services Commission's (FSC) direction.
-Like many other countries, South Korea has not developed any regulations for crypto lending platforms within their jurisdiction.
+Like many other countries, South Korea has not developed any regulations for crypto lending platforms within its jurisdiction.